 Acupuncture can help to induce sleep.
 Remember, this is a lot about releasing the right kinds of hormones, and it can reduce the amount of disruptions which occur during sleep.
 So, how does it get all of this done?
 Well, first of all there is the idea of putting the body at ease.
 When the body is relaxed and calm, there is a greater chance of sleeping the whole night through.

 One of the main goals of insomnia-related acupuncture is increasing the production of melatonin, one of the hormones that regulates our sleep cycles.
 This helps to establish healthier sleep/wakefulness patterns.

 11. Bonus Benefit – Unexpected R&R!

 Many patients agree that acupuncture can induce a state of relaxation.
 It’s not unheard of for patients to fall asleep on an acupuncturist’s table during the treatment.
 Depending on your type of insurance or medical agreement, you could technically be snoozing on the company dime!
 So enjoy the R&R!

-Call it TCM, call it a pseudoscience, call it a placebo, or even call it a sham.
-But you can’t ignore the fact that acupuncture remains a contemporary facet of medicine.
+You can’t ignore the fact that acupuncture remains a contemporary facet of medicine.
 It’s a method of treatment which has managed to stay in the picture long after many other practices have become nonexistent.
 Energy is always in motion, and our body reacts to these motions and seeks homeostasis – balance and harmony which facilitate good health.
 Use your chi wisely, direct it properly, and you will be able to endure (and possibly overcome!) all manners of physical, mental, and spiritual hurdles.
 It works at Acupuncture Jerusalem!